makism/makism/README.md

 ##### ... and messing around with
-🧊 Apache Flink and Apache Iceberg <br />
+🧊 Engineering tools; Flink, Iceberg, Nessie, Datahub, etc.<br />
-🦀 Rust <br />
+🦀 Languages such as Rust and Go.<br />
-🕸️ neo4j / Cypher
+🕸️ Graph databases like neo4j.<br />

 ##### Academic background